N1ko0L/KillGHub/README.md

 - Windows OS
 - Logitech G Hub installed
-- No additional software required; uses built-in CMD and PowerShell
+- No additional software required; uses built-in CMD and your default media player

 ---

 ## Safety Notes

-- The script only modifies the `applet_discord/config.json` file.
+- May destroy your earing
-- All changes are local to your user account.
+- You may die from laughter
-- The read-only attribute ensures changes persist even if G Hub tries to reset them.
+- You may start to enjoy the GHub software

 ---
 ## Support

-If you find this script useful, feel free to buy me a coffee or make a small donation:
+If you find this script useful, please donate to the OP, i'm just an idiot with too much free time:

 [![PayPal](https://img.shields.io/badge/PayPal-Donate-yellow)](https://www.paypal.com/paypalme/dreadedcorpse)